Stacks

 .

-These base Docker images are used for all applications hosted on the platform, as a result, it is a generic image which is unspecialized.
+These base images are used for all applications hosted on the platform, as a result, it is a generic image which is unspecialized.
 That’s why they are based on a stable Ubuntu LTS environment.

 Viewing Stack Used by your Application